abourdon/powerapi-akka/sensors/README.md

 # PowerAPI's Sensors

-Here there are implementations of PowerAPI's Sensors.
+Here there are implementations of PowerAPI's `Sensors`.